JetBrains/kotlin-web-site/docs/topics/js/js-ir-migration.md

 ## Create plain JS objects for interoperability

 **Issue**: Properties of a Kotlin object that implements an external interface are not _enumerable_.
-This means that they are not visible for operations that iterate over the object's properties, such as:
+This means that they are not visible for operations that iterate over the object's properties, for example:
 * `for (var name in obj)`
 * `console.log(obj)`
 * `JSON.stringify(obj)`
-* And other

 Although they are still accessible by the name: `obj.myProperty`